davidlidebrandt/milestone-project-4/README.md

 * As a user I want to be able to read reviews and ratings of products from other users so that I can decide if it is worth buying.

-* As a user I want to be able to sign up to save my contact details and credit card information for an even faster and smoother checkout and overall user experience.
+* As a user I want to be able to sign up to save my contact details for an even faster and smoother checkout and overall user experience.

 * As a user I want the sign up process to be fast, smooth and easy to understand so that I quickly get access to